juxor/afaq/markdown/secI4.md

 pregnancy."_ [**What is Anarchism?**, p.
 216] Another possibility was suggested by James Guillaume who argued that as long as a product was _"in short supply it will to a certain extent have to be rationed.
-And the easiest way to do this would be to **sell** these scare products"_ but as production grows then _"it will not be necessary to ration consumption.
+And the easiest way to do this would be to **sell** these scarce products"_ but as production grows then _"it will not be necessary to ration consumption.
 The practice of selling, which was adopted as a sort of deterrent to immoderate consumption, will be abolished"_ and goods _"will be distribute[d] . . . in accordance with the needs of the consumers."_ [_"On Building the New Social Order"_, pp.
 356-79, **Bakunin on Anarchism**, p.
-368] Other possibilities may include communes deciding that certain scare goods are only available to those who do the unpleasant work (such as collecting the rubbish) or that people have equal access but the actual goods are shared and used for short periods of time (as is currently the case with public libraries).
+368] Other possibilities may include communes deciding that certain scarce goods are only available to those who do the unpleasant work (such as collecting the rubbish) or that people have equal access but the actual goods are shared and used for short periods of time (as is currently the case with public libraries).
 As Situationist Ken Knabb